-The Directors and management are committed to the interests and well-being of Iofina's employees.
-Iofina is committed to the highest levels of integrity and transparency possible with employees and other stakeholders.
+The Directors and management are committed to the interests and well-being of lofina's employees. lofina is committed to the highest levels of integrity and transparency possible with employees and other stakeholders.
 Safety initiatives, consistent training, strong benefits packages and open dialogue between all employees are just some of the ways the Group ensures its employees improve skill sets and work hand-in-hand with management to improve all aspects of the Group's performance.